MahmoudAhmadOsman/angular-kp-messaging/README.md

 ```bash
 $ npm install
 ```
-And then run this command to compile the project to open it & see the application
+#### Then use this command to compile the project to open it & see the application

 ```bash
  $ ng serve -o